 Perhaps you are aware American schools now teach Black history and American Indian history in schools, but not White history?
 This is beyond offensive.
-What has a white man ever done to deserve such treatment aside from possessing beautiful golden blonde hair, failing to commit a single crime, or goodnaturedly preparing your taxes for a nominal fee?
+What has a white man ever done to deserve such treatment aside from possessing beautiful golden blonde hair, failing to commit a single crime, or goodnaturedly remarking upon how black people would have easier lives if they simply cultivated a more positive attitude?
 Nothing, that’s what.

-So God Bless you, Nameless White Man Who Erected And Subsequently Failed To Make Accommodations For The Upkeep Of This Monument (it appears to be in fairly bad shape), for without you, the concept of White People having died in America would have been lost in a sea of nonwhites reminding us how many thousands of their ancestors we persecuted and destroyed.
+So God Bless you, Nameless White Man Who Erected And Subsequently Failed To Make Accommodations For The Upkeep Of This Monument (it appears to be in fairly bad shape), for without you, the concept of White People having died in America would have been lost in a sea of nonwhites reminding us how most of their ancestors were enslaved and/or destroyed.

 FLORIDA: SLIGHTLY LESS BORING THAN MOST OTHER STATES

 I think the biggest takeaway I got from researching this article is that Florida actually doesn’t seem half bad.
 I mean, it’s not like I would go there ON PURPOSE or anything, but if I was kidnapped and taken there, I think I’d probably stick around another couple of days after I was freed, just to see what’s what.
 Provided, of course, that my kidnappers didn’t mutilate me or my genitals in any significant way.
 Stuff like that tends to put a damper on a vacation.